alexzorila/artifact-cruncher/README.md

 # Artifact Cruncher
-Crunch artifacts found in Forensic Disk Triage Collections.
-Optionally ingest into a local Splunk instance to enable searching and reporting.
-Tested on: `Windows 11`, `WSL2`, `Ubuntu 22.04 guest`, `Docker`.
+Parse forensic disk triage collection to supertimeline on Windows, using Plaso and MFTECmd.
+Maintains compatibility with Windows filesystem.
+Optional output ingest into local Docker Splunk instance.
+Tested on: `Windows 11`, `WSL2`, `Ubuntu 22.04 guest`, `Docker`

-## Features
-- Data collection: `Velociraptor`
-- Processing: `Plaso`, `MFTECmd`
-- Analysis: `Splunk`

 ## Quick Install
 From an `Ubuntu` guest inside `WSL2` on Windows 11 run the following code snippet as `root`.